pagong/jitsi-meet-on-k3os/README.md

 In oder to accomplish this, we need a customized version of the K3os ISO image, that does not ask any questions during installation.
-This remastered ISO image needs to be created only once for each new version of K3os.
+For each new version of K3os, this remastered ISO image needs to be created only once.
-With [`cloud-init`][5], it is possible to inject unique configuration data (aka `config.yaml`) into the fully automatic installation process of a K3os VM.
+With [`cloud-init`][5] technology, it is possible to inject unique configuration data (aka `config.yaml`) into the fully automatic installation process of a K3os VM.
-So for each K3os instance, that we want to create, a separate `cloud-init` CDROM (ISO image) needs to built.
+So for each K3os instance, that we want to create, a separate `cloud-init` CDROM (ISO image) needs to be built.

 Refer to Rancher Labs' [Github repo][2] for documentation on installing and running K3os.